 We are also happy to present at your club or group, whether school-age or adult, and can speak on any of the above topics.

-To schedule your field trip or in-school programming, please contact our administrator, Kelsy Westman, at firstname.lastname@example.org or 641-652-3352.
-Please try to give us at least 2 weeks notice for field trips, or 3 weeks for in-school programming, so we can have time to prepare for your educational experience.
+To schedule your field trip or in-school programming, please contact our administrator, Kelsy Westman, at email@example.com or (641) 652-3352.
+Please try to give us at least 3 weeks notice for field trips, or 4 weeks for in-school programming or presentations, so we can have time to prepare for your educational experience.
 We recommend scheduling as far in advance as possible to ensure availability.

-Field trips and programming are free services we offer for the community.
+Field trips and programming are free services we offer to schools.
+Our presentations for community groups are also totally free.
 We do accept donations, but please do not feel this is necessary, and know that you will get the best experience we can provide, regardless of whether or not you donate.